mabevtech/keycloak-poc/README.md

 With this, the user will be authorized to any resource endpoint that specifies a role which Keycloak says they have.
 In our case, the user will have the role `read_contacts` and so it will be possible to retrieve data from the /contacts endpoint (which has the `[Authorize(Roles = "read_contacts")]` attribute).

 >See [Principal and Identity Objects](https://learn.microsoft.com/en-us/dotnet/standard/security/principal-and-identity-objects) for more details about Role-based authorization in .NET.

+# Other stuff worth mentioning

+## Environment variables

+Most commonly you'll be reading variables from the configuration files (e.g. `appsettings.json`, `config.json`).
+Here, for simplicity's sake, we're grouping and reading everything from a top level `.env` file.

+The exception is the client, in which we are still using a `config.json` file that should be kept in sync with `.env`.
+This is due to a [bug](https://github.com/facebook/create-react-app/issues/11773) in Creat React App that keep us from reading the environment.

 # Disclaimer